 DRM consists of two main logical components: 1) data protection, and 2) data governance.
 Encryption technologies are generally used to provide data (content) protection, while trust management and policy management technologies are used to allow protected information to be distributed and used by authorized entities.

-How Does Digital Rights Management Work?
+How Do Digital Rights Management Systems Work?

 Since the dawn of the digital age, copyright holders have been attempting to address the piracy problem.
 This was initially software-based, i.e., trying to stop people copying computer games and operating systems.
 As music, film, television and sports moved into the digital world, rights holders needed to find lightweight, non-intrusive and effective DRM technology solutions to protect their intellectual property.